thoughtworksarts/thoughtworksarts.github.io/app/_posts/2016-05-23-introducing-cyborg-foundation.markdown

 title     : "Introducing the Cyborg Foundation" tags      : [time-sense, seismic-sense]
 ---
-We are very happy to introduce the first artists to the ThoughtWorks Arts Residency program.
+We are very happy to introduce the first artists to the Thoughtworks Arts Residency program.
 Moon Ribas and Neil Harbisson are artists who use technology to explore the concept of cyborgism - the permanent integration of humans and machines to create new senses.

 {% include image file='republica.jpg'
    caption='Moon and Neil speaking at re:publica 2013 (credit <a href="https://www.flickr.com/photos/re-publica/8719248246/in/photolist-ehuqJj-ehqnmQ-ehqnh5-ehoGKB-ehoGP4-nvx7Uz-59nbLe-nvBQdE-nvBQ5J-59vhrc-eikB4T-59zvGY-59ndD8-59zwkd-59zw3E-nvCqXi-eikAMg-59vhGr-59ndVr-59nd4v-59rqej-59ndne/">Gregor Fischer</a>)' %}

-Moon and Neil will be working out of the ThoughtWorks New York office for the next sixteen weeks as our first artist-in-residence.
+Moon and Neil will be working out of the Thoughtworks New York office for the next sixteen weeks as our first artist-in-residence.

 <!--excerpt-ends-->